eclipsesource/tabris-js/doc/layout.md

 - *widget*: a reference to another widget to baseline-align with.

-At the moment, this property is only supported for widgets that contain text, i.e. both the actual and the referenced widget must be one of `Label`, `Button`, or `Text`.
+At the moment, this property is only supported for widgets that contain text, i.e. both the actual and the referenced widget must be one of `TextView`, `TextInput`, or `Button`.

 For multiline texts, the platforms currently differ: Android aligns on the first line, iOS on the last line.